Guide to Sabbatical Leave:

 1. What is a sabbatical leave?

-First of all, it is not some new, post-COVID era concept.
-It has been around since 1880 when Harvard University launched academic sabbaticals for its professors to take a year off to recharge mentally and physically.
+Such long term time off has been around since 1880 when Harvard University launched academic sabbaticals for its professors to take a year off to recharge mentally and physically.
 The professors were using this time to develop professionally, learn new ideas that they could incorporate into their work, and pursue research.
 The sabbatical was beneficial both for the professor and the university: the professor would recharge, and the university would gain from the energy of the returning professor.

 According to the 2018 Employee Benefits Report by SHRM, only 15% of organizations offered their professionals sabbatical leave, but only 5% were paid sabbaticals.